Matthew1819Lau/Machine-Learning-Model-Comparison/README.md

 - Recognised the need to further improve model generalisation and robustness.

 ## Future Improvements :chart_with_upwards_trend:
-- To address the extremely high performance scores (>95%) observed in both models, future work will focus on handling potential class imbalance before model training.
+- To address the extremely high performance scores (>95%) observed in both models, I will focus on handling potential class imbalance before model training in future work.
 - In addition, further improvements will include incorporating additional features and exploring more advanced classifiers, such as Random Forest and Support Vector Machine (SVM), to enhance model robustness and generalisation.